Skip to content

 Slice exposes Handler (bare) and IdempotentHandler (wrapped, optional idempotency_key).
 Tests use bare; production wires wrapped.
 Routes extract via Header(alias="Idempotency-Key").

-The cache key is the composite (surface_id, idempotency_key, command_name, body_hash) per IETF draft-07 §5, so the same Idempotency-Key cannot collide across HTTP and MCP surfaces.
+The cache namespace is the composite (principal_id, key, surface_id) per IETF draft-07 §5, so the same Idempotency-Key cannot collide across HTTP and MCP surfaces; command_hash and command_name are conflict-detection parameters on claim(), not part of the namespace tuple.

 IdempotencyConflictError (same key + different body) returns 422.
 Key max 255 chars.
 Single-phase MVP; concurrent-retry race documented in the port docstring.
 MCP tools pass idempotency_key=None (no MCP standard yet).